Keeping a kitchen frugal and efficient means you have every tool you need to make good food and a few things you want.

 I started out with the basics.
 Over the years, through research, trial and error, and experience, I collected the following tools.
 They aren’t absolutely necessary to cook great food, but they are insanely handy.
 I use them all the time, and they help me save money while cooking healthy food.

 Please note that most links are affiliate links, which means I receive a small compensation if you make a purchase using the links.
 Your price stays the same whether you click my link or not.
-I use them to help offset the cost, time, and energy it takes to provide all the free resources found on this site.
-Thanks for your support!
-You can view my full disclosure policy here.
+You can check my full disclosure policy here.

 In case it isn’t obvious, we prefer reusable items over disposable.
 Cloth napkins are easy, sustainable, and don’t add much extra work – especially when I make the kids fold them.